Programs & Events

 To register, click here and select "Elevate Collegiate Leadership Conference."

 The Young Stockman Program is designed to provide juniors with hands-on experience related to beef production.
 Gleaning insights, guidance and advice from university faculty, industry professionals, and cattle producers.
-This year, the skills learned at the Young Stockman Program will be incorporated into the 2024 Red Angus Youth Expo.
+The skills learned at the Young Stockman Program are incorporated into the Red Angus Youth Expo.
 For questions, contact Taylor Dorsey at 970-397-0356 or juniors@redangus.org.

 National Junior Red Angus Show